Defining your user research plan: A step-by-step guide - Trymata

 Step four: Draft questions

-human with question bubble
+human icon with question bubble

 Once we’ve decided on our methods, it’s time to draft questions.
 The questions we ask during user research will help us understand our users and their needs.